 It goes without saying, when baking, that preparedness is key.
 Following the instructions and using the intended ingredients is always going to deliver the best results.
 When baking, best practices are to read the recipe from start to finish before starting.
 Then, get out all of your ingredients, prepare your baking dishes, preheat your oven, and check off the steps as you go in pencil.
 Because, as they say, an ounce of prevention is worth a pound of cure.
 Even still, best practices or not, we're human, and mistakes happen.
 What then?
 Well, if you've happened to make one of these five common mistakes, then you're in luck; it can be fixed.

 You're making a dough that calls for yeast.
-You've carefully mixed your dry ingredients, added in the wet ingredients and kneaded the dough.
-It's sitting in a warm spot of the kitchen.
-A half hour has passed and there's no noticeable action happening.
+You've carefully mixed your dry ingredients, added in the wet ingredients, and kneaded the dough.
+It's sitting in a warm spot in the kitchen.
+A half-hour has passed, and there's no noticeable action happening.
 The dough doesn't appear to be rising.
 You let it sit a little bit longer.
 Still, no lift at all.
 Did you forget to add the yeast?
 Or, maybe, are the yeast dead?
 Either way, it's the yeast and here's what you do:

 - Knead your dough 3 or 4 times (your dough should be room temperature for this step).

 - Pour the slurry over the dough.
 Covering as much of the dough as possible with the slurry.